Rose Campion: Add Sparkle to Your Garden

 How to Plant Rose Campion

-Rose campion grows in clumps and grows so easily from seeds directly sown in the garden that some consider it weedy.
+Rose campion grows in clumps and easily from seeds directly sown in the garden. (some consider it weedy because it does reseed so easily)

-I happen to like that attribute and just edit out the volunteers that pop up in areas I don’t want them.
+I happen to like that attribute so I just edit out the volunteers that pop up in areas I don’t want them.

 Or if you prefer you can start indoors in Spring to plant out as soon as the last frost has passed.